R. B. McDowell

 Polemic, Daniel Corkery, ‘They Look to London’, in The Sunday Press (2 Aug.
 1953); Corkery, ‘The Struggle between Native and Colonist’, in The Sunday Press (30 Aug.
 1953) [responses to Irish Public Opinion 1750-1800 and Public Opinion in Ireland 1801-1846].

 There is an irreverent portrait of McDowell by Peter Hinchcliffe, a TCD undergraduate (1957-61) and Radleian Old Boy.
-In it, McDowell asks him to organise a party for old Radleians at which McDowell is unceremonious suspended by the lapel ‘of his tightly buttoned filthy blue overcoat from the hoook at the back of my sitting-room door’ during the proceedings.
+In it, McDowell asks him to organise a party for old Radleians at which McDowell is unceremonious suspended during the proceedingsby the lapel ‘of his tightly buttoned filthy blue overcoat from the hook at the back of my sitting-room door’.
 (Trinity Tales: Trinity College, Dublin, in the Sixties, ed.
 Sebastian Balfour et. al. (Lilliput Press 2009), p.15.

 Homage, Anne Leonard, ed., Junior Dean R. B. McDowell: Encounters with a Legend (Dublin: Lilliput Press 2003), 176pp.; Leonard, ed., The Magnificent McDowell: Trinity in the Golden Era (London: Eccleston Press 2006), xi, 150pp.